|

 technology and the presence of the capsule design for which Oktava

+is famous.
 The MKL2500 is for those that need one all round, multi purpose

 microphone, and suits digital recording perfectly by adding the